MattKevan/kevan.tv/_posts/2016-10-23-automatic-image-resizing-with-jekyll-and-imagemagick.md

 `image1: myimage.jpg`

-Then as each preset is stored in its own folder, all you need to do is put in the right path for the preset you want.
+Then as each preset is stored in its own folder, all you need to do is put in the right path for the preset you want just before printing the image field.

 All being well, the generated output will look something like this: